phusion/passenger/src/cxx_supportlib/ConfigKit/README.md

   },
   "baz": {
     "type": "integer"
+  },
+  "password": {
+    "type": "password"
   }
 }
 ~~~

 Description of the members:

  - `type`: the schema definition's type.
-Could be one of "string", "integer", "unsigned integer", "float" or "boolean".
+Could be one of "string", "password", "integer", "unsigned integer", "float", "boolean", "array" or "array of strings".
  - `required`: whether this key is required.
  - `has_default_value`: whether a default value is defined.